-Here are the highlights from the BoC’s latest statement with my comments included: read more…David Larock is an independent full-time mortgage agent and industry insider.
+Here are the highlights from the BoC’s latest statement with my comments included: read more…David Larock is an independent full-time mortgage broker and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.

 The U.S. Federal Reserve has sounded increasingly hawkish of late, with its members repeatedly raising the prospect of a rate hike in either September or December of this year.
 Tough talk from the Fed is nothing new, but there may be some new thinking behind it now (more on that in a minute).

 The Fed’s rate-increase rhetoric has been primarily attributed to improvements in the U.S. employment data, so all eyes were on the latest U.S. non-farm payroll report last week as investors tried to gauge how the U.S. labour market’s current momentum might affect the Fed’s tightening timetable.